Meteor-Community-Packages/raix-push/docs/ADVANCED.md

 * In client/server code

 ### Config

+NOTE: `config.push.json` is being deprecated and might not work in Meteor 1.3

 Add a `config.push.json` file in your project and configure credentials / keys / certificates:

 ```js